 In need of a new title, the group lifted the text from a T-shirt that declared: "You Betchadupa I'm Polish" — "dupa" meaning "arse" in Polish.
 The name was also alleged to come from the top line of an eye chart that Liam once had to read.

-The betchadupa EP was released in January 2001 through the iconic New Zealand label Flying Nun Records.
+The betchadupa EP was released in January 2001 through Flying Nun.